hahaashton1/ESD-G3T8/README.txt

 If you wish to run on localhost, build the dockerfile at \Delivery\delivery_ms and run the container.

 Build the container at \Delivery\driver_ui\ and use it to run the Driver microservice.
-You can run up to 3 instances of driver.py with the following details:
+You can run up to 3 instances of driver.py with the following test details:
 DriverID: D0001
 DriverID: D0002
 DriverID: D0003